How Steve-O turned his life 180

 STEVE-O: It’s a good gig, and I’m an attention whore.
 I’ve had an easier time consistently booking stand-up then developing new TV shows.
 But I’ve never stopped trying to do everything.
 It all depends on where your motivation is.
 For me, I just always had a strong urge to impress people.
 I wanted to be liked and loved.

-You do have a huge fanbase, with 3.7 million subscribers on YouTube and 2.7 on Instagram.
+You do have a huge fanbase, with 3.7 million subscribers on YouTube and 2.7 million followers on Instagram.
 But the downside has to be that people always want pictures with you, like earlier today by the escalator.

 Most people don’t think of you as a comic, but you’ve been at it a while, right?

 Almost all of what I do is material.
 It depends where I’m at in the process.
 When I taped the comedy special, then I had to start over and do a whole new show.
-I needed new stuff.
-So I’d come out on stage and let people give suggestions, and just riff on it like that.
+I needed new stuff, so I’d come out on stage and let people give suggestions, and just riff on it like that.
 After we taped the special but before it aired, I would do half the stuff from the special and go off-script for half.
 It’s uncomfortable, going out there not having stuff that you know is gonna work.
 But if you want new material, that works, you kind of have to do that.
 I tried some stuff last night for the first time.
 It worked all right.

 In some ways, is it scarier to be alone onstage than to hump a whale shark, or backflip off the Mulholland Dam.

 Two-show nights are a dread.
 It’s a lot.
 Especially with the meet and greet.